arcangeloC-137/Multinews/README.md

 ### 2. Context Generator Pipeline

-The LED model, which is an extension of the Longformer, was employed to create a new context.
+The LED model, which is an extension of the Longformer, was employed to create a new context from the dataset [2].
 Specifically, the study performed an abstractive summarization of different sections of the papers, namely the abstract, introduction, and results

 <div align="center">
   <img src="https://github.com/arcangeloC-137/Multinews/blob/main/imgs/Context_generation.png" alt="Alt text" title="Preprocessing pipeline" width="700" height="300">